dluiscosta/weather_api/README.md

 ## How to run

 To run this project, you will need [Docker](https://www.docker.com/) installed.
-Then, from the directory of the cloned repository, simply run ```docker-compose up```.
+Then, from the directory of the cloned repository, run one of the following commands:
+- ```docker-compose up```, for the development stage;
+- ```docker-compose -f docker-compose.yml -f docker-compose.prod.yml up```, for the production stage.
 The API will be exposed locally at the port 5000.

 To run in development mode, which automatically runs the tests, use ```docker-compose -f docker-compose.yml -f docker-compose.dev.yml up``` instead.
 The tests can be rerun by using ```docker start pytest```.